Therapy For Dementia And Alzheimer’s Disease: The Research Behind Using Therapy Dolls For Dementia And Alzheimer's

 Caregivers may also need to arrange social interaction and handle medical needs for the individual.
 Family caregivers might be responsible for handling the finances of a loved one living with dementia.
 Caregivers, whether they are family or healthcare professionals, may need to anticipate and plan for how they will handle these changes.

 Doll therapy was introduced to long-term care institutions in the 1980s to support dementia patients who exhibited challenging behaviors.
-This type of therapy can involve using life-like dolls, called therapy dolls, to manage cognitive and behavioral deficiency symptoms such as depression and anxiety.
+This type of therapy can involve using realistic dolls, called therapy dolls, to manage cognitive and behavioral deficiency symptoms such as depression and anxiety.
 Since therapy dolls are relatively recent, research about them may be limited.
-However, most of the present studies on their efficacy report positive results
+However, most of the present studies on their efficacy report positive results.

-Benefits of using therapy dolls
+Benefits of using dolls in therapy for dementia

 Since the number of people with dementia may increase significantly in the coming years, relying on medicine as the only intervention might not be a realistic solution.
 As a result, professionals are looking into other strategies that may support these patients.
 Research and anecdotal evidence point to several possible benefits of using therapy dolls for dementia and Alzheimer’s, including:

-• Reduced anxiety and agitation
+- Reduced anxiety and agitation

-• Improved mood and behavior
+- Improved mood and behavior

-• Enhanced communication and socialization
+- Enhanced communication and socialization

-• Decreases in wandering and obsessive behavior
+- Decreases in wandering and obsessive behavior

-• Increased displays of pleasure
+- Increased displays of pleasure

-• Emotional comfort and purposeful activity
+- Emotional comfort and purposeful activity

 Some older people with memory loss may interact with a therapy doll like a real child.
-Positive, nurturing feelings can emerge as they hold, soothe, and rock the therapy doll.
+Positive, nurturing feelings can emerge as they hold, soothe, and rock the realistic therapy doll.

 Limitations of therapy dolls